 There are two main differences between Chinese and Western herbalism.
-Western herbalism primarily treats diseases or symptoms, such as headache, runny nose, stomach pain, etc. Chinese herbal medicine is based on an individualized pattern diagnosis as well as disease diagnosis.
+Western herbalism primarily treats diseases or symptoms, such as headaches, runny nose, stomach pain, etc. Chinese herbal medicine is based on an individualized pattern diagnosis as well as disease diagnosis.
 A patient receives a custom written formula to treat the symptoms, the disease, and also their individual pattern.
 The specific pattern is made up of signs and symptoms as well as a person's emotional well-being, and body constitution.

 Western herbalism primarily uses single herbs or groups of herbs which treat the same symptom or disease.
 Chinese medicine formulas range between 5-15 herbs carefully crafted to include herbs to treat the person's main symptoms while using other herbs to treat the entire pattern and underlying cause of disease or constitution.